saxix/django-online-issues/docs/src/index.md

-# Welcome to Django-Issues
+# Welcome to Django-Online-Issues

-**Django Issues** is a reusable Django app for collecting and reporting user-submitted issues (tickets).
+**Django Online Issues** is a reusable Django app for collecting and reporting user-submitted issues (tickets).
 It provides a view and a form to submit tickets and forwards them to configurable backends like GitLab, GitHub, email, or simply the development console.